December 19, 2019

 Can Earwigs In Tyler Hurt You?

-Many pests invade Tyler homes, but few have an appearance as disturbing as an earwig.
-Earwigs are truly the stuff of nightmares.
-But why?
-Today we will take an in-depth look at earwigs, and see if they are as dangerous as they look.
+Many pests invade Tyler, TX homes, but few have an appearance as disturbing as an earwig.
+Earwigs are truly the stuff of nightmares, but why?
+Today, we will take an in-depth look at earwigs, and see if they are as dangerous as they look.

 Earwigs are creepy-looking insects with a lot of suspicions and myths surrounding them.
 They have a distinctive appearance, with two large pincers at the end of their abdomens.
 These disturbing pests are just over half an inch long and can be black, dark brown, or even reddish in color.
 Like all insects, earwigs have six legs and a pair of long antenna.
 Their legs are typically lighter colored than their bodies.
 Earwigs are creepy pests that can send anyone running in the other direction at first glance.